 - Fun and Easy Korean Lunar New Year Crafts

 Is your child learning Korean for the first time?
-Matching games are simple, low-prep, and interactive ways to introduce Hangul!
+Matching games are simple, low-prep, and interactive ways to introduce Hangul.

 When kids are ready for more challenge, you can try matching block characters (outline of each Korean letter shape) as shown in the images above!

-For kids who are read to blend phonics and create simple words, the Korean alphabet magnets are fun to use on the fridge!
+Ready to blend phonics and make words?
+The magnetic Korean alphabet toys are fun to use on the fridge!

 In the above photo, we played yellow letters versus blue letters and created the game board with painter’s tape on a magnetic whiteboard.
 If your child is comfortable with writing, you can also play tic-tac-toe with Korean letters on scrap paper.

-Where to buy Hangul Korean alphabet letter magnets for kids
+Where to buy English and Korean letter toys for kids